Key infrastructure for climate neutrality and value creation in North Germany

 Key maritime facts:

-• 30 ports handle over 13 million passengers annually.
+• 30 ports handle over 13 million passengers a year

-• 52 million tons of cargo are shipped from Schleswig-Holstein each year.
+• 52 million tons of cargo shipped from Schleswig-Holstein each year

-Schleswig-Holstein is home to a range of airports and airfields, including Lübeck-Blankensee Airport, Sylt Airfield, and Kiel-Holtenau Airport.
-Just a short distance away, Hamburg Airport—the largest in northern Germany—connects over 55 airlines to national and international destinations.
-With more than 1,000 worldwide destinations accessible through one-stop flights, Hamburg Airport is a vital hub for global air traffic, strengthening Schleswig-Holstein’s connectivity to the world.
+Schleswig-Holstein is home to various airports and airfields, including Lübeck, Sylt and Kiel.
+Just a short distance away, Hamburg Airport — the largest in North Germany — connects over 55 airlines to national and international destinations.
+With more than 1,000 global destinations accessible through one-stop flights, Hamburg Airport is a vital hub for global air traffic and strengthens Schleswig-Holstein’s global connectivity.

 Diversity of Schleswig-Holstein at a glance